Installation

 If you're not using the manager app, please follow these instructions:

-Copy and paste "Workflower ScriptUI Panel.jsxbin" into After Effects' ScriptUI Panels folder:
+In the folder "02 ScriptUI Panel", you'll find the file "Workflower ScriptUI Panel.jsxbin".
+Copy and paste this file into After Effects' ScriptUI Panels folder:

 In case you experience issues with the WQ plug-in upon opening After Effects (seems to be only an issue on Mac), please check out this section.